go-vikunja/vikunja/docs/content/doc/setup/config.md

 ### echo

-Echo has its own logging which usually is unnessecary, which is why it is disabled by default.
+Echo has its own logging which usually is unnecessary, which is why it is disabled by default.
 Possible values are stdout, stderr, file or off to disable standard logging.

 Default: `off`